-In North America, commercial DEF that is API approved and meets all the requirements defined in "ISO 22241-1" may be used in Cat engines that are equipped with SCR systems.
+In North America, commercial DEF of 32.5 percent urea concentration that is API approved and meets all the requirements defined in "ISO 22241-1" may be used in Cat engines that are equipped with SCR systems.

-Outside of North America, commercial DEF that meets all requirements defined in "ISO 22241-1" may be used in Cat engines that are equipped with SCR systems.
+Outside of North America, commercial DEF of 32.5 percent urea concentration that meets all requirements defined in "ISO 22241-1" may be used in Cat engines that are equipped with SCR systems.